Slavery, Abolition and Emancipation

 The guide is divided into three main sections:

-- Archival Materials: This section includes artifacts of slavery and unpublished commentary on the institution.
+- Archival Sources: This section includes artifacts of slavery and unpublished commentary on the institution.
 Collections are classed either by format or topic.
 Collections are listed alphabetically; for larger collections, notes indicate what box (necessary for requesting the item in the reading room) and folder contains the pertinent resources.
 A link to the Finding Aid online is provided, where one exists.

 - Public Conversation: This section includes published information on and opinions about the institution of slavery.
 Items are classed as part of the general discussion (further subdivided into type of argument) or as part of a specific topic within the debate.
 Items are listed alphabetically in bibliography format.
 The collection name and call number (necessary for requesting the item in the reading room) have also been included.